 As the historical inhabitants of California’s Capay Valley, our homeland is at the heart of our culture and heritage.
 Our long term view towards stewardship and environmental sustainability reflects a sacred commitment to this land and to the well being of future generations.
 Today, we are proud to share the bounty of the Capay Valley through our estate grown wines and extra virgin olive oils.

-With more than 14,000 total acres in production, Yocha Dehe owns one of the most diverse farming operations in Yolo County and is one of the few tribes with expanding agriculture in California.
-Of the 1,400 acres currently being farmed, 250 acres are certified organic, and more than 1,200 acres of the Tribe’s land are in permanent conservation easements.
+With over 25,000 acres in production, Yocha Dehe owns one of the most diverse farming operations in Yolo County and is one of the few tribes with expanding agriculture in California.
+Of the 3,000 acres currently being farmed, 250 acres are certified organic, and more than 1,200 acres of the Tribe’s land are in permanent conservation easements.

 With a focus on conservation and sustainability, we are committed to teaching our next generations to respect and care for the land.